sten-onl/teletube/README.md

 ## Installation & Hosting

 1. Create a new Telegram Bot using the @Botfather chat
+2. Change the privacy settings for the bot so it can react to YouTube links without the /.
+Use /mybots and select your Bot > Bot Settings > Group Privacy > Turn off
-2. Copy the generated Bot API Key and save it in the config.py
+3. Copy the generated Bot API Key and save it in the config.py
-3. Save the files on the device or server where you want to run the Bot (this can be easily run on platforms like PythonAnywhere or Heroku)
+4. Save the files on the device or server where you want to run the Bot (this can be easily run on platforms like PythonAnywhere or Heroku)
-4. Install the dependency using `pip install pyTelegramBotAPI`
+5. Install the dependency using `pip install pyTelegramBotAPI`
-5. Run the Bot with `python telebot.py`
+6. Run the Bot with `python telebot.py`

 ## Future features